96boards/website/_product/mezzanine/3dtof/README.md

 archived: false
 ---

-# Analog Device’s 3D Time Of Flight Mezzanine Stack
+# Analog Devices 3D Time Of Flight Mezzanine Stack

 3D Time of Flight (ToF) creates a depth mapping of objects within the field of view and is a key solution used for developing digital vision for many applications.
 The development platform comes with everything a user needs to start working immediately on 3DToF applications, enabling the development of high value features and functions that create product differentiation.